BettyeJean-coder/PETNAMEMAKERC-/README.md

 # PETNAMEMAKERC
 A small self-made project testing my skills in OOP.
-With is test my code time was improved, and I was able to fix bugs in a timely manner.
+With is test, my code time was improved and I was able to fix bugs in a timely manner.